CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 export default LoginForm;
 ```
 If you run the test now, all of them will fail.
 The app complains about how `authenticate` in the `App` component is not defined.
 Like we did with the `CooperCalculator`, we will extract the login function to a separate module.
 That is what we are trying to call on with `authenticate` in the `onLogin` function.
-Let's add that module
+Let's add that module:

-`touch src/Modules/Auth.js`
+`$ touch src/Modules/Auth.js`

 Add this there: